reimagined/resolve/docs/api/client/resolve-client.md

 ---
 id: resolve-client
 title: '@resolve-js/client'
-description: The @resolve-js/client library provides an interface that you can use to communicate with the reSolve backend from JavaScript code.
+description: The @resolve-js/client library exposes an interface that you can use to communicate with the reSolve backend from JavaScript code.
 ---

-The **@resolve-js/client** library provides an interface that you can use to communicate with the reSolve backend from JavaScript code.
+The **@resolve-js/client** library exposes an interface that you can use to communicate with the reSolve backend from JavaScript code.
 To initialize the client, call the library's `getClient` function:

 ```js
 import { getClient } from '@resolve-js/client'